 During the polio epidemic when children under a certain age were not allowed into theaters to see movies, I lied to get in to see a Pioneer movie with Rogers.
 Of course thereafter I had to pay adult fares for movie going but it was worth it to me.

-I also found their broadcasts out of Salt Lake City with Rex Allen and listened ardently each late nite tho the long distance from Vancouver, WA to SLC caused the sound to fade in and out periodically.
+I also found their broadcasts out of Salt Lake City with Rex Allen and listened ardently each late night though the long distance from Vancouver, WA to SLC caused the sound to fade in and out periodically.

-Reading and hearing about the long hours touring and rehearsing and performing their craft I marveled at how they could remain so excellent and fresh.
-I would not have wanted that grueling kind of schedule myself.
+Reading and hearing about the long hours touring and rehearsing and performing their craft I marvelled at how they could remain so excellent and fresh.
+I would not have wanted that gruelling kind of schedule myself.

 On July 4, l949 I saw Bob for the last time in person at the Multnomah Stadium in Portland, OR.
-After the performance I rushed to where their stretch car as parked, making it in time to take pix of Bob, Lloyd, Ken Curtis, the Farr bros, Shug Fisher and get autographs and talk to them.
+After the performance I rushed to where their stretch car was parked, making it in time to take pix of Bob, Lloyd, Ken Curtis, the Farr Bros, Shug Fisher and get autographs and talk to them.